sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 Enter the necessary details based on the chosen protocol.
 Confirm the subscription.(Check your email to confirm subscription for Email protocol)

-## STep 5: Create Lambda Functions:
+## Step 5: Create Lambda Functions:

 Go to the AWS Lambda Console.
 Create four Lambda functions: TriggerStepFunction, ProcessCSVFile and ProcessImageFile.